The Family Recovery College

 And from these course advisors chose five core values:

-Education: to enable people to separate their loved one from the alcohol and/or drug use.
+Education: to enable people to separate their loved ones from alcohol and/or drug use.

 Inclusion: all people who are affected by someone else’s drug/alcohol use are welcome.
 We recognise that not everyone has the same story.